dglttr/MAE148FinalProject/README.md

 6. Source ROS2 package: `. /install/setup.bash`
 7. Check the current IP address of the Jetson (needed for discovery server later): `hostname -I`
 8. Launch FastDDS discovery server: `fastdds discovery --server-id 0 --port 11888`
-9. Now, open another terminal and repeat steps 0, 3, 4 and 6 - this will be used to launch the VESC and LIDAR nodes
+9. Now, open another terminal and repeat steps 0, 3, 4 and 6 - this will be used to launch the VESC and Li-DAR nodes
 10. Set environment variable for FastDDS server: `export ROS_DISCOVERY_SERVER="[IP-ADDRESS]:11888"`
 12. Stop ROS2 daemon to make sure the discovery server will be used: `ros2 daemon stop`
-13. Launch LIDAR and VESC nodes with launchfile: `ros2 launch listening_bot listening_bot.launch.py`
+13. Launch Li-DAR and VESC nodes with launchfile: `ros2 launch listening_bot listening_bot.launch.py`
-14. Now, open another terminal and repeat steps 0, 3, 4, 6 and 10 - this will be used to launch the subscriber node (we do this in a separate terminal so the terminal is not flooded with messages from the VESC and LIDAR nodes)
+14. Now, open another terminal and repeat steps 0, 3, 4, 6 and 10 - this will be used to launch the subscriber node (we do this in a separate terminal so the terminal is not flooded with messages from the VESC and Li-DAR nodes)
 15. Set Roboflow environment variable to get the stop sign detection model: `export ROBOFLOW_API_KEY="[YOUR-ROBOFLOW-API-KEY]"`
 16. Run subscriber: `ros2 run listening_bot subscriber`